buergimi/t3ext-fal_migration_undoubler/Readme.md

 # TYPO3 extension: fal_migration_undoubler
 Finds documents outside of the _migrated folder, updates references to point to those files and removes the redundant file from the _migrated folder.

+*_Please do not use yet!
+The migrations in link and RTE fields are missing_*

 Clone it

 ```bash